Retail Store Space Planning

 Color Psychology

 Colors evoke emotions and associations.
 For example, red is often associated with excitement and urgency, while blue conveys trust and calmness.
 Retailers can use color psychology to their advantage by choosing colors that align with their brand and the desired shopper experience.
-Warm colors like red and orange can create a sense of energy and urgency, while cool colors like blue and green promote relaxation space planning for retail stores.
+Warm colors like red and orange can create a sense of energy and urgency, while cool colors like blue and green promote relaxation in retail store space planning.

 Lighting Psychology